Volume 10 (2022)

 In the Name of God

-International Journal of Pediatrics is a Peer-reviewed, Open access Journal that Publishes Original Researcharticles, Review articles, and Clinical Studies in all Areas of Pediatric Research.
+Journal of Pediatric Perspectives is a Peer-reviewed, Open access Journal that Publishes Original Researcharticles, Review articles, and Clinical Studies in all Areas of Pediatric Research.

 The Journal accepts Submissions Presented as an Original article, Short Communication, Case report, Review article, Systematic review, and Letter to the Editor.